Acoustic scattering and field enhancement through a single aperture

 { {\bf Keywords}: acoustic field enhancement, subwavelength structures, Fabry-Perot resonance, Helmholtz equation, }\\ { asymptotic analysis}

 { {\bf Mathematics Subject Classification(MSC2000)}: 35C20, 35J05, 35P30, 78A45}

-\begin{section}{Introduction} Electromagnetic and acoustic scattering by subwavelength structures were extensively pursued in recent years, see \cite{lezec2002beaming,martin2004optical,astilean2000light}, for instance.
-In 1998, Ebbesen observed that at specific frequencies there exists enhanced transmission of electromagnetic (EM) fields through lattice of subwavelength apertures on thin metallic films \cite{ebbesen1998extraordinary}.
-In other words, the transmission is much larger than the area fraction of the holes, which is different from Bethe's approximation in \cite{bethe1944theory}.
-Since then, this observation on the field enhancement has inspired a tremendous amount of work on resonant transmissions of EM waves through subwavelength slits or apertures on either metallic or dielectric structures \cite{garcia2010light,lin2014field,takakura2001optical}.
-It is also observed that the acoustic transmission phenomenon for the structured plates is analogous to the phenomenon of EM waves, thus there has been many investigations on transmission or diffraction by the acoustical grating, e.g., one-dimensional periodic slits in a rigid screen \cite{miles2002resonant}, a one-dimensional grating of finite grating thickness on steel rods \cite{zhang2005acoustic}, and a single hole in a thick plane \cite{seo2000acoustic}, etc. For the hole array in thick plates, the transmission peaks are related to the Fabry-Perot-like (FP-like) resonances inside the holes \cite{hou2013enhanced}.
+\begin{section}{Introduction} The studies of electromagnetic and acoustic scattering by subwavelength structures were extensively pursued in recent years for the possibilities of realizing transmitted waves with novel wave characteristics utilizing the local resonances of subwavelength structures, see \cite{lin2017scattering, lin2018scattering,lezec2002beaming,martin2004optical,astilean2000light, holley2019extraordinary}, for instance.
+The acoustic transmission phenomenon for the structured plates is analogous to the phenomenon of electromagnetic waves, which motivates studies exploring the transferability of extraordinary optical transmissions \cite{ebbesen1998extraordinary} to the acoustic case.
+In particular, extensive research effort has been devoted to the investigations on the transmission or diffraction by various acoustical gratings, e.g., one-dimensional periodic slits in a rigid screen \cite{miles2002resonant}, a one-dimensional grating of finite grating thickness on steel rods \cite{zhang2005acoustic}, and a single hole in a thick plane \cite{seo2000acoustic}, etc. It was reported in \cite{hou2013enhanced, christensen2008theory} that the transmission peaks of the hole array in thick plates are related to the Fabry-Perot-like (FP-like) resonances inside the holes.